middletemplelibrary/history-of-the-library/README.md

        url="https://github.com/user-attachments/assets/5891cd1a-18db-4612-af7d-637a52296e1e">

 ## Lighting
 The lighting of such a big space was also a cause for concern.
 The Library originally installed gas lighting, with many people at this time still preferring natural lighting and candles.
-Middle Temple was late to adopt electric lighting, and it wasn’t until 1894 the first electric light was installed in the Library by Strode & Co.
-This letter shows evidence of an inspection taking place in 1899 where it seems that all light fixtures and fuses were in ‘good order’ apart from in the smoking room which required a fix.
+Middle Temple was late to adopt electric lighting, and it wasn’t until 1894 the first electric light was installed in the Library by Strode & Co. <br /><br />
+A letter dated 1899 shows evidence of an inspection taking place where it seems that all light fixtures and fuses were in ‘good order’ apart from in the smoking room which required a fix.
+<br /><br />
 Lighting was an issue even before this, back when the Library was in Parliament Chamber, lit by oil lamps.
 There was a petition for lunch in hall outside of term time, added into the petition was also the request of opening the Library during the evening and lighting it.
 In 1971, the Library updated its lighting once more, this time in the modern Library.
 This lighting included a combination of tungsten-halogen, mercury discharge and fluorescent lighting.

 <param ve-image